Jaxo/fabric-wiki/blog-posts/Bitcoin-not-Consistent.md

 >framework for reasoning about consistency, coupled with the
 >misleading framework embodied in CAP

+But it _isn't_ hard!
+[Brewer's CAP theorem][Brewer-cap-theorem] isn't needed to understand _consensus_ in a distributed system, and consensus _directly_ corresponds to the properties we want from a database.
+So let's go thru the story of consensus.

 Consensus is [defined by Lamport][Lamport-Paxos-Made-Simple] in terms of three properties of a system that _chooses_ values:
 * **Integrity** Only a value that has been proposed, may be chosen.